narrowlink/homepage/docs/extended-tutorial/ssh-integration.md

 # SSH Integration

 The Narrowlink client can acts like `netcat` command to connect to the services that are running on the agent network machine.
-It is useful for various porpurses such as connecting to a ssh server.
+It is useful for various purposes such as connecting to a ssh server.

-Add the bellow setting to your ssh client configuration which is normally at `~/.ssh/config` to use narrowlink to conenct to your machines:
+Add the setting below to your ssh client configuration, which typically resides at `~/.ssh/config`, to use Narrowlink to connect to your machines:

 ```bash
 Host <agent_name>